icra/get_variants_of_concern_from_ECDC/README.md

 # get_variants_of_concern_from_ECDC

-get a list of variants of concern from ECDC web page (https://www.ecdc.europa.eu/en/covid-19/variants-concern)
+Get the most up to date list of variants of concern from ECDC web page in your terminal (https://www.ecdc.europa.eu/en/covid-19/variants-concern)

 ```